Rotifer/Rotifer.github.io/_posts/2015-01-03-preparing-the-data.md

 - You have access to a Unix type terminal; it could be Mac OS X, Linux, Unix or a linux emulator on windows such as Wine
 - or Windows Subsystem for Linux (WSL)
-- You have checked out the GitHub repo
+- You have checked out the [GitHub repo](https://github.com/Rotifer/duckdb_epl).

 ## The source data

 ### Seasons 1993-1994 to 2023-2024

 I found all the data for seasons from 1993-1994 to 2013-2024 on the website [Football-Data.co.uk](https://www.football-data.co.uk/englandm.php).
 The site provides a guide to the data in a _notes.txt_ file at [this link](https://www.football-data.co.uk/notes.txt).
 Each EPL season's results has a link to a downloadable CSV file.
-The season CSV files are all named __E0.csv__ so after downloading each one, I re-named them using the format season start year, followed by underscore, followed by the season end year followed by.csv;
-an example file name I have assigned is _2003_2004.csv_.
+The season CSV files are all named __E0.csv__ so after downloading each one, I re-named them using the format season start year, followed by underscore, followed by the season end year followed by.csv; an example file name I have assigned is _2003_2004.csv_.
 __Tip__: Consistent file naming really helps to keep things organised and also makes processing of such files using shell scripts much easier as we will see below.

 31 such files were downloaded, renamed and stored in the repo directory named _source_files_.

 ### Season 1992-1993

-Unfortunately, data for the very first EPL season was not avaialble on the website I refer to above.
+Unfortunately, data for the very first EPL season was not avaialble on the website I referred to above.
 It seemed a shame to me not to have data for the very first EPL season so I found it on Wikipedia, [1992–93 FA Premier League](https://en.wikipedia.org/wiki/1992%E2%80%9393_FA_Premier_League).
 I located the match results in a section called unsurprisingly "Results".
-I created a CSV file version of this table using Google Sheets which provides a very handy function called _IMPORTHTML_.
+I created a CSV file version of this table in Google Sheets using its very useful _IMPORTHTML_ function.
 The following formula entered in cell A1 of Sheet1 extracts the Wikipedia table into the spreadsheet.

 `=IMPORTHTML("https://en.wikipedia.org/wiki/1992%E2%80%9393_FA_Premier_League", "table", 6)`